 If member fails to meet certification requirements during the suspension period, he/she will have the certification revoked and will no longer be allowed to continue usage of the certification logo and related benefits.
 Members whose certification is revoked will be required to retake and pass the respective new exam to regain their certification.

 Members whose certification has been suspended or revoked due to non-compliance of certification requirements may send in an appeal in writing to EC-Council.
-This appeal letter must be received by EC-Council within forty-five (45) days of the suspension/ revocation notice, providing details of the appeal and reason(s) for non-compliance.
+This appeal letter must be received by EC-Council within ninety (90) days of the suspension/ revocation notice, providing details of the appeal and reason(s) for non-compliance.

 Please note that the above is subject to change from time to time without prior notice.
 EC-Council reserves the right to make changes as required in order to maintain the reputation and recognition of its certifications and credentials.
 However, best effort will be used in informing members of changes via the website and the members’ portal.